Stellar cusp and warm dust at the heart of NGC1068: Conclusion and Prospectives

 \section{Conclusion and Prospectives}

-The high angular resolution near-IR images of the central 200 pc of of NGC1068 reveal a cuspy distribution of the brightness at all wavelengths between H and Ks with, however, a continuously increasing absolute value of the exponent with wavelength.
-Using a simple numerical model, we interpret this behaviour as resulting from a very cuspy ( $r^{-4}$) distribution of the stellar density in a central compact cluster down to 1 pc, while the H/Ks cusp's exponent difference is well accounted for by a distribution of the ISM as well cuspy, despite with a somewhat less steep exponent $\approx$ -1.
-Introducing some segregation in the stellar population, i.e. assuming that giant stars are dominating towards the very center, changes only slightly the exponent of the stellar cusp that becomes -3.75.
-In addition to the cusp, the K profile features a distinct central point-like source interpreted as the very hot dust at the tip of the cusp, close to the central engine.
-The estimated extinction to the very center is not far from the opacity provided by the cusp of dust.
-The overall picture revealed by this study seems well consistent with the scheme of a rapidly increasing concentration of matter when approaching the central engine, providing a natural bridge to the required very compact and dense structure most commonly identified with the torus.
-It also brings strong constraints on the mechanism to feed the accretion disk.
+The high angular resolution near-IR images of the central 200 pc of of NGC 1068 reveal a cuspy distribution of the brightness at all wavelengths between H-band and K$_{s}$-band with, however, a continuously increasing absolute value of the exponent with wavelength.
+Using a simple numerical model, we tried first to interpret this behaviour as resulting from a very cuspy ( $r^{-4}$) distribution of the stellar density in a central compact cluster down to 1 pc, while the H/K$_{s}$-band cusp's exponent difference would be accounted for by a distribution of the ISM as well cuspy, but with a less steep exponent $\approx$ -1.
+Introducing some segregation in the stellar population, i.e. assuming that giant stars are dominating towards the very center, changes only slightly the exponent of the stellar cusp that becomes -3.75, i.e. a value never observed, nor predicted on theoretical grounds.
+The required dust opacity is in all cases very high, so that, when computing the intrinsic luminosity of the putative stellar cluster, we reach a value much too high to be realistic.

+The alternative interpretation that we explored is that the K$_{s}$-band brightness profile is a combination of a stellar cusp and warm to hot dust emission and it appears clearly more acceptable.
+Considering the residual profile when a stellar cusp component, derived from the H-band profile, is subtracted, a good fit can be obtained by a simple model of dust heated by the CE in a homogeneous and diluted medium.

+In addition to the cusp and thermal warm dust radiation, the K$_{s}$-band profile features a distinct central point-like source interpreted as the very hot dust, close to the central engine.
+The estimated extinction to the very center is consistent with previous estimates.
+The overall picture revealed by this study appears well consistent with the scheme of a clumpy medium around the CE and with the requirement of a torus at a pc scale.
+It also brings constraints on the structure of the ISM within the 100 central pc, which must be very diluted.

+As a final remark, we note that the three components we identified within the central 100 pc, namely the stellar cusp, the very hot dust core and the extended warm dust, contribute each to the K$_{s}$-band luminosity for a similar fraction, with magnitudes in K$_{s}$-band respectively of 9.8, 10.2 and 9.6.